TitouanT/GameOfLife/README.md

 # What should I do know ?
 The programm is asking you:
-  the number of generation you want, if you want to disable the border (if you disable them every cell will have height neighbor), and a file to open.
+  the number of generation you want, if you want to disable the border (if you disable them every cell will have eight neighbor), and a file to open.
 Some example are in the firstGeneration folder but feel free to create your own !!

 know enjoy ! :D